khadijahW/Flash028/BUILDING A SOC/building-a-soc.md

 </p>

-The architecture of the mini honeynet in Azure consists of the following components:
+The architecture of the miniature honeynet in Azure consists of the following components:

 - Virtual Network (VNet)
 - Network Security Group (NSG)